ory/keto/docs/docs/examples/cat-videos.md

 `videos:/cats/1.mp4#owner`

-In the next step we see that the owners of the object are the owners of `/cats`
+In the next step we see that the object's owners are the owners of `/cats`

 `videos:/cats#owner`